-This data deals with various parameters required to configure input 1 or input 2.
+This data deals with various parameters required to configure input 1, input 2, input 3, or input 4.

 Table 3-3 lists all the function prompts in the "INPUT 1" Set Up group.
-Repeat the process for input 2.
+Repeat the process for each input you want to set up.

-• Press the SET UP key until INPUT 2 appears in the display.
+• Press the SET UP key until INPUT 2, INPUT 3, or INPUT 4 appears in the display.

-Table 3-3 Input group function prompts
+Table 3-3 Input Group Function Prompts